 Finding female superstar runners

-Dr. Johnson notes that his findings take into account the lack of world record progression by female runners.
-He suggests that there are too many barriers for otherwise qualified women to take part in marathons.
+Dr. Johnson noted that his findings take into account the lack of world record progression by female runners.
+He suggested that there are too many barriers for otherwise qualified women to take part in marathons.

-Johnson’s model on marathon world records was originally published in February of 2019, eight months before Kosgei’s record performance in Chicago.
-Despite breaking a 16-year world record drought, her time is still nearly nine minutes over what scientists believe females are ultimately capable of.
+Johnson’s model on marathon world records was originally published in February 2019, over four years before Tigist Assefa’s record performance in September 2023.
+Despite that, her time is still six minutes over what scientists believe women are ultimately capable of.

 The study appears in the journal Medicine and Science in Sports and Exercise.